Strumblebee/governing-documents/constitution.md

         as "contributors", meaning they will be serve representative purposes.

+-   Section 6: Emergency Elections

+    -   New executive officers shall be elected by majority vote by the members of the existing executive committee.

 # ARTICLE VI: Meetings

 -   Section 1: This group shall have mandatory monthly meetings.